 Grammar focus: Possessive Pronouns (mine, ours, their, theirs, her/hers, his/his)

 Topics: Exchanging Opinions; Agreement & disagreement; Comparing things, places, & people

 Speaking & Pronunciation Focus: Giving a reason for your opinion; Pronouncing possessive pronouns

 Now it's your turn.
-What do you like best about using Let's Learn English?
-Send us an email or write to us in the Comments section below or on our Facebook page to let us know what you think of this lesson.
+How are you using Let's Learn English?
+Send us an email, answer the poll or write to us in the Comments section below or on our Facebook page to let us know what you think of this lesson.